 The reason being it's excellent spectral distribution.
 Use MH bulbs during the green vegetative stage of your plants' growth cycle.
 The spectral output of HID bulbs varies drastically.
 To keep it simple, start with bulbs that are in the range of 6400k (this applies to both T5's and HID lights), and finish with a bulb that's near 2700-3000k.
 In addition, metal halide grow lights have good lumen maintenance and long life expectancy.

 Some plants cannot survive outdoors in the winter, and if you do not have a yard, your only choice might be to grow plants indoors.
 Indoor plant growing can be difficult, though.
-Positioning your plants in a window does not always provide enough light, and it can sometimes be too much direct light.
 Plant Grow Lights: Which Kind to Choose.
 Two Types of HID Lights There are two categories of HID lamps: metal halide (MH) and high-pressure sodium (HPS).

 Both emit a much more intense light than fluorescent bulbs, which also pass electricity through a gas-filled tube.
 MH bulbs emit light that's strongest at the blue end of the spectrum.
 It's a stark, cool white light that produces compact, leafy growth.
 Because the light does not distort the colors of the plants and people it illuminates, this type of plant grow light is a good choice for a light display in a living area.
 Agrosun gold halide bulbs are color-corrected to give off more red/orange light than regular metal halides.
 HPS bulbs last slightly longer; they should be replaced every 18 months.
 If your goal is lots of bloom, use high-pressure sodium lamps, but be advised: Their light has a red/orange cast that distorts the colors of everything they illuminate.